 A Side-effect of this?
 The line between digital and real currency begin to blur.

 By the late 2000s, that line between virtual currency and fiat was one that individuals and enterprises alike were bouncing back and forth over for profit.
 Value could be digital.
 Value could be anything.
 And this was no longer just limited to nerdy kids.
-Farmville, popular with kids and parents alike, posted revenues of $235 million in the first quarter in 2010, most of which was from in-game purchases for digital goods.
+Farmville, popular with kids and parents alike, posted revenues of $235 million in the first quarter in 2010, most of which was from in-game purchases for digital goods and game assets.

 Fast forward to 2021 and almost all mobile and console games including Roblox, Minecraft, and Fortnite have in-app purchases.
 Welcome to the age of GameFi.

 This is no doubt moulding the youth into a generation that feels incredibly comfortable with digital currency transactions.